MartinKarp/Nekbone/README.md

 aoc -v -report -legacy-emulator -march=emulator <PATH_TO_CL_FILE>

+Both of these commands will genreate a binary .aocx file that can be used on an FPGA if you compile the full flow or to be used for emulation if you compile for that.

-As for execution, in the directory test/nek_fpga the host code i compiled with ./makenek.
+As for execution, in the directory test/nek_fpga the host code is compiled with ./makenek.
 The program can then be executed with mpirun -np 1 ./nekbone <PATH_TO_BINARY>.
 If you want to emulate the code please use CL_CONTEXT_EMULATOR_DEVICE_INTELFPGA=1 mpirun -np 1 ./nekbone <PATH_TO_BINARY>

 To change the problem size one can modify the polynomial degree and max number of elements in tests/nek_fpga/SIZE and what tests to run in tests/nek_fpga/data.rea.
 Please observe that rather than specifyin the number of elements in data.rea, but rather you specify ielN and compute for 2^ielN elements.